sspencerwire/documentation/docs/guides/automation/templates-automation-packer-vsphere.md

 ],
 ```

-Then you have to provide the complete command to be entered during the installation process: configuration of the IP and transmission of the path to the Kickstart response file.
+Then you need the complete command to enter during the installation process: configuration of the IP and transmission of the path to the Kickstart response file.

 !!! note "Note"

     This example takes the most complex case: using a static IP.
 If you have a DHCP server available, the process will be much easier.

-This is the most amusing part of the procedure: I'm sure you will go and admire the VMware console during the generation, just to see the automatic entry of the commands during the boot.
+ Next you will see the automatic entry of the commands during the boot.

 ```json
 "boot_command": [